 Change Alternate Control Methods preferences for accessibility on Mac

-On your Mac, use the Alternate Control Methods pane of Accessibility Pointer Control preferences to enable Mouse Keys and to use keyboard shortcuts or switches to perform certain mouse actions.
+On your Mac, use the Alternate Control Methods pane of Accessibility Pointer Control preferences to enable Mouse Keys, perform certain mouse actions using keyboard shortcuts, assistive switches, or facial expressions, or to move the pointer using head pointer.

 Enable Mouse Keys

-Move the mouse pointer and press the mouse button using the keyboard or a numeric keypad.
+Move the pointer and press the mouse button using the keyboard or a numeric keypad.
+See Control the pointer using Mouse Keys.

 Note: When Mouse Keys is on, you can’t use the keyboard or numeric keypad to enter text.